-European Studies Global Studies Languages, Linguistics & Cultures Modern Languages www.myucd.ie/german

-UCD School of Languages, Cultures and
+European Studies 33 Global Studies 34 Languages, Linguistics & Cultures 38 Modern Languages www.myucd.ie/german Melanie Pape UCD School of Languages, Cultures and Linquistics +353 1 716 8302/slcl@ucd.ie Instagram/Facebook/Twitter: @MyUCD

 My lecturers in UCD have always encouraged me to balance academic work with extra-curricular activities.
 In first year, I joined the Cumann Gaelach and later became Oifigeach Drámaíochta.
 My time as a student here has been a fantastic experience that would not have been possible without the support of my lecturers.